LjubomirS/BlogAPI/README.md

 * ***category_id:*** The unique identifier for the category.

 ## Conclusion
 This REST API provides the necessary functionality for a blog post, including creating, reading, updating, and deleting posts and post categories.
-With the provided database table structure and API documentation, it is easy to integrate this API with a front-end web application.
+With the provided database table structure, it is easy to integrate this API with a front-end web application.